premieroctet/next-admin/CONTRIBUTING.md

 pnpm install
 ```

-Then you need to create a `.env` file in the root of the project with the following content:
+Then you need to create a `.env` file in the `apps/example` project with the following content:

 ```
 DATABASE_URL="postgresql://user:password@localhost:5432/dbname"